pierreDev33/crawler.ninja/README.md

 - images             : if true crawl images, default = true.
 - protocols          : list of the protocols to crawl, default = ["http", "https"].
 - timeout            : timeout per requests in milliseconds, default = 20000.
-- retries            : number of retries if the request fails, default = 0.
+- retries            : number of retries if the request is on timeout, default = 3.
 - retryTimeout       : number of milliseconds to wait before retrying,  default = 10000.
+- maxErrors          : number of timeout errors before forcing  to decrease the crawl rate, default is 5.
+If the value is -1, there is no check.
+- errorRates         : an array of crawl rates to apply if there are no too many errors, default : [200,350,500] (in ms)
 - skipDuplicates     : if true skips URIs that were already crawled, default is true.
 - rateLimits         : number of milliseconds to delay between each requests , default = 0.
 - depthLimit         : the depth limit for the crawl, default is no limit.